-Our 11th Mixtape, the first of the new year, brings Avant-garde composer Michael Vincent Waller – with a specially crafted mix, and as Waller himself says, a stream of consciousness.
+Our 11th Mixtape, the first of the new year, brings Avant-garde composer Michael Vincent Waller – with a specially crafted mix and, as Waller himself says, a stream of consciousness.

 Michael Vincent Waller is an American composer based in New York City.
 Some describe him as one of the most interesting composing of the big city, and we surely agree.
 His music has been described as lyrical and introspective, drawing inspiration from impressionism, post-minimalism and world music.
 There’s a melancholic longing quite unique in his sound.

-A student of names such as minimalist legend La Monte Young, Bunita Marcus, and Elizabeth Hoffman, Waller compositions are suffused with an avant-garde essence of enthralling beauty.
-His most recent publication, Moments (Unseen Worlds, 2019), a collection of minimalist pieces performed solo by pianist R. Andrew Lee and vibraphonist William Winant.
+A student of names such as minimalist legend La Monte Young, Bunita Marcus, and Elizabeth Hoffman, Waller’s compositions are suffused with an avant-garde essence of enthralling beauty.
+His most recent publication, Moments (Unseen Worlds, 2019), is a collection of minimalist pieces performed solo by pianist R. Andrew Lee and vibraphonist William Winant.
 The piano pieces bring memories of Satie gravitating between softness and more dramatic tours.
 The album draws on Western classical music tradition in its most archetypal forms through its use of modal melodies, triadic harmonies and metered rhythms.
-Yet the emotional heart of the music is not in attack, but resonance.
+Yet the emotional heart of the music is not in attack but resonance.
 The afterlife of sounds.
-Those elements that can’t be grasped and placed into easy historical categories.
-Behind his surface attacks, Waller finds hazy, edgeless zones that draw us downwards, into introspection – an “inward gaze.
+Those elements can’t be grasped and placed into easy historical categories.
+Behind his surface attacks, Waller finds hazy, edgeless zones that draw us downwards into introspection – an “inward gaze.

 For this mix, Waller has prepared a pretty fluid stream of consciousness, starting with the austere and contemplative, building to the dense and dark electronic, blurring into jazz, funk, hip/hop — then shifting suddenly back to hardcore dark chamber music, which smoothes out to drones, and finally emotive piano music…. (then a reprieve, coda / tour-de-force outro).